Skip to main content

 5. Set the PORT environment variable to 8043 under the Variables tab.

-6. Deploy the client and select client when prompted with Select Service:
+6. Once set, deploy the client and select client when prompted with Select Service:

 railway up